EranEid24/MASTER-database-query/README.md

 This is my very first project, my main goal was playing with the data as i see it without any external intention.

-In this project, i wanted to analyze few aspects of this particular dataset, but more important-ask business questions that will be meaningful to the buesiness activity and retrieve the right data to answer it.
+In this project, i wanted to analyze few aspects of this particular dataset, but more important-ask business questions that will be meaningful to the business activity and retrieve the right data to answer it.

-I used ChatGPT in one of my queries for a visual reason only.